Tornado: Track length

 In the United States, the average tornado travels on the ground for 5 mi.
 However, tornadoes are capable of both much shorter and much longer damage paths: one tornado was reported to have a damage path only 7 ft long, while the record-holding tornado for path length—the Tri-State Tornado, which affected parts of Missouri, Illinois, and Indiana on March 18, 1925—was on the ground continuously for 219 mi.
 Many tornadoes which appear to have path lengths of 100 mi or longer are composed of a family of tornadoes which have formed in quick succession; however, there is no substantial evidence that this occurred in the case of the Tri-State Tornado.
-In fact, modern reanalysis of the path suggests that the tornado may have begun 15 mi further west than previously thought.
+A 2007 reanalysis of the path suggests that the tornado may have begun 15 mi further west than previously thought.

 Appearance

 Tornadoes can have a wide range of colors, depending on the environment in which they form.
 Those that form in dry environments can be nearly invisible, marked only by swirling debris at the base of the funnel.
 Condensation funnels that pick up little or no debris can be gray to white.
 While traveling over a body of water (as a waterspout), tornadoes can turn white or even blue.
 Slow-moving funnels, which ingest a considerable amount of debris and dirt, are usually darker, taking on the color of debris.
 Tornadoes in the Great Plains can turn red because of the reddish tint of the soil, and tornadoes in mountainous areas can travel over snow-covered ground, turning white.

 Lighting conditions are a major factor in the appearance of a tornado.
 A tornado which is "back-lit" (viewed with the sun behind it) appears very dark.
 The same tornado, viewed with the sun at the observer's back, may appear gray or brilliant white.
 Tornadoes which occur near the time of sunset can be many different colors, appearing in hues of yellow, orange, and pink.

 Dust kicked up by the winds of the parent thunderstorm, heavy rain and hail, and the darkness of night are all factors that can reduce the visibility of tornadoes.
 Tornadoes occurring in these conditions are especially dangerous, since only weather radar observations, or possibly the sound of an approaching tornado, serve as any warning to those in the storm's path.
 Most significant tornadoes form under the storm's updraft base, which is rain-free, making them visible.
 Also, most tornadoes occur in the late afternoon, when the bright sun can penetrate even the thickest clouds.

 There is mounting evidence, including Doppler on Wheels mobile radar images and eyewitness accounts, that most tornadoes have a clear, calm center with extremely low pressure, akin to the eye of tropical cyclones.
 Lightning is said to be the source of illumination for those who claim to have seen the interior of a tornado.